 It is important for optimum health that a balance in the Essential nutrients is obtained.
-This includes the intake of vitamins and minerals which support the utilisation of those nutrients.
-They act as cofactors, contributing to enzymes, and a playing a role in variety of metabolic functions.
+This includes the intake of vitamins, minerals, and phytonutrients, which act as; cofactors, contribute to enzymes, and a play a role in variety of metabolic functions.

-Sufficient calories are required to be consumed each day to support the metabolisms with the body.
-There are individual difference which are influenced by a number of factors, for example; age, gender, active state, and any particular health issue prevalent at the time.
-Calorie counting is only one aspect, the nutrient quality of the food is of greater importance.
+Sufficient calories are required each day to support metabolisms within the body.
+The amount of calories required are influenced by a number of factors, for example; age, gender, active state, and any particular health issue prevalent at the time.
+However the amount of calories is only one aspect, the nutrient quality of the food is of greater importance.

-While information about the food we eat is more widely available, and the variety of foods eaten has increased, we have perhaps lost touch with the food we consume.
-We have become too busy and often eat while engaging in other activities.
+While information about the food we eat is more widely available, and the variety of foods eaten has increased, we have perhaps lost touch with the food we consume, and often eat while engaging in other activities.
 We have become too reliant upon fast food and are no longer aware of the main ingredients within our diet.
 Choices make are often dictated by economic rather than nutritional needs.
-We have become overfed and simultaneously malnourished.
+Many have become overfed and simultaneously malnourished.

-Benefits include: less obesity, reduced risk of food-borne diseases, higher nutrient density, better balance of protein, carbohydrates, and fat.
+A Vegan Diet: Benefits include: less obesity, reduced risk of food-borne diseases, higher nutrient density, better balance of protein, carbohydrates, and fat.
 A vegan diet tends to be lower in saturated fat, lower in cholesterol, and lower in trans-fatty acids.
-Higher levels of vitamin C, E, and provitamin A, folate, fibre, magnesium and phytochemicals.
+Have higher levels of vitamin C, E, and provitamin A, folate, fibre, magnesium and phytonutrients.
 There is a reduced risk of heart disease, lower blood pressure, higher levels of antioxidants.
 Reduced risk of cancer and diabetes.

 Things that need to be considered.
-There is a need to make sure that one includes Vitamin B12 in the diet (10 mcg. daily), and one is aware of Omega 3 requirements.
+Make sure that one includes Vitamin B12 in the diet (10 mcg. daily), Be aware of Omega 3 requirements.
 Foods rich in Zinc and Iron should also be eaten.
-Also it is important to make sure that Vitamin D (5-15 mcg daily) levels are adequate.
+It is important to make sure that Vitamin D (5-15 mcg daily) levels are adequate.
 Calcium should be based on unrefined food, which includes; broccoli, kale, collards, and Chinese cabbage.

-Belief that raw foods preserve the integrity of its constituents.
+Raw food Diet: Belief that raw foods preserve the integrity of its constituents.
 Vegetables, fruits, nuts, seeds and sprouted grains and beans all eaten in their raw state.
-The Diet provides many phytochemicals, vitamins and minerals, with an optimal ratio of sodium to potassium.
-It is a very alkaline diet which is also beneficial to general health.
+The Diet provides many phytonutrients, vitamins and minerals, with an optimal ratio of sodium to potassium.
+It is a very alkaline diet which is also beneficial towards general health.
 It offers similar benefits as a vegan diet.